sarand0/sarand0/README.md

 ## Hi!
 I'm Saran 👋

-- 🔭 I’m an undergraduate student at Colgate University, studying Computer Science.
+- 🔭 I recently graduated from Colgate University with a bachelor's degree in Computer Science.
-- 🌱 I’m currently learning about discrete structures.
+- 🌱 I’m currently learning about recommender systems.
 - 👯 I’m a research assistant working on an AI, LLM & Government Policy research project.
 - ✨ I'm interested in collaboration opportunities in software, data and AI & I'm looking for full-time roles in these areas!
 - ⚡ I enjoy going on walks, exercising and listening to music.